telefonicaid/fiware-orion/doc/manuals/devel/jsonParseV2.md

 * `parseMetadataVector()` calls `parseMetadata()` once for each metadata found in the vector (step 6).
 * After the parse is ready, the NGSI object is verified to be correct by calling the `check()` method for the object (step 7).

-Lets dive into the source code of one important function `parseEntity()`.
+Lets dive into the source code of one important function: `parseEntity()`.
 To make the example shorter, a fictive function/macro `ERROR` is used here, but the full function can be viewed in `src/lib/jsonParseV2/parseEntity.cpp`.

 Comments have been inserted to explain each step in the function.